LYNNE SCHALL

 They’ll need to be readers who have both the time to read and to discuss books.

 Are you interested in creating a club that focuses on one genre of fiction (for example, mysteries) or several genres?
 Do you want to include nonfiction selections?
 You might find it easier to recruit members if the readers are open to a wider range of books.
+On the other hand, some readers are keen to focus on their favorite genre.

 2. HOW MANY PEOPLE DOES A BOOK CLUB NEED?